AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 judge 2000 - personality and job satisfaction, the mediating role of job characteristics \* tr [looks really good](https://sci-hub.se/http://dx.doi.org/10.1037/0021-9010.85.2.237)

-“Warr (1999).
-Well-being and the workplace.
-In Kahneman, Diener, & Schwartz (Eds.),Well-being: The foundations of hedonic psychology.
-New York: Sage.” (from lukeprog happiness references, “job satisfaction is strongly correlated with happiness”)
-Im up to affective dispositions section column 1 page 401

 bui 2017 https://www.researchgate.net/publication/315798577_Big_Five_personality_
 traits_and_job_satisfaction_Evidence_from_a_national_sample \*